Updated: 8/7/2022 – A work in progress

 BNC connector to the radio, antenna Banana jack to transformer secondary, alligator clip for ground radial.
 Awaiting field packaging but it may be a little too big for my portable field kit.

-Shown below is my more portable 132′ antenna, this one made with WD-1A/TT infantry field telephone wire.
+Shown below is this more-portable 132′ antenna made with WD-1A/TT infantry field telephone wire, AKA “slash wire”.
 By design, the wire is thin, olive drab, dull and hard to see in the trees.
 This light weight wire (NSN 6145-01-047-4345) has a breaking strength of over 200 pounds.
 It is made of 4 tinned copper wires for low resistance and 3 galvanized steel wires (for strength) in each conductor, “zip cord” style.
 The 2 conductors are tied together at each end.

 The insulation is rated at 1000 volts RMS.
-It is also “slippery” with its nylon jacket; it slides over tree branches very well.
-It’s good stuff for any wire antenna, especially in the field.
+It is also “slippery” with its vinyl jacket; it slides over tree branches very well.
+The 3 steel strength wires make it somewhat “springy” but it’s good stuff for any wire antenna, especially in the field.
+Also OK for a permanent installation but bigger AWG copper would be somewhat better losses-wise.
+The receiving guy would not even notice.

-When deployed, most recently in an Inverted L configuration 25′ over ground radials, the SWR (at the BNC connector) with this 49:1 transformer was around 1.3:1 on 3550 and 7050 kc, my design targets.
+I recently deployed it at a campsite in an Inverted L configuration 25′ over ground radials.
+The SWR (at the BNC connector) with this 49:1 transformer was around 1.3:1 on 3550 and 7050 kc, my design targets.

-However the SWR nulls within the 14, 21 and 28 mc bands are all well over 4:1, worse in the CW portions, not good.
-My experimental EFHW antennas have demonstrated rather narrow tuning between the 2:1 SWR points.
-This indicates relatively high Q. But measured SWR is a small part of the overall picture.
+However the SWR nulls within the 14, 21 and 28 mc bands were all well over 4:1, worse in the CW portions, not good.
+My experimental EFHW antennas have demonstrated rather narrow tuning between the in-band 2:1 SWR points.
+This indicates relatively high Q. But measured SWR is a small part of the overall performance picture.

-It is usable at camp sites for intended regional NVIS contacts with my buddies on 80 meters.
+It is usable at camp sites for intended regional NVIS contacts with my buddies or home QTH on 80 meters.
 I’m still evaluating its AZ/EL/Range coverage compared with long experience with my low dipole which is still my preferred field antenna.
 Especially since those “camp skeds” are usually to specific locations on that single band.
-The simple dipole excels.
+The simple dipole excels but this system will be getting a good field evaluation in various configurations. .

 EFHW 80 Meter antenna with transformer

-On a recent camping trip I had this WD-1A/TT antenna rigged as an inverted L over a ground radial wire.
-It worked OK but I was unable to run any EFHW/dipole comparison testing as I would have liked during this deployment.
+On that camping trip I had this WD-1A/TT antenna rigged as an inverted L over a ground radial wire.
+It worked OK on 80 meters CW to a buddy 200 miles away but I was unable to run any EFHW/dipole comparison testing as I would have liked during this deployment.

 While running CW and radio teletype, the PRC-174 transmitter output indicator showed power being delivered to the antenna system on both 80 and 40 meters.
 That TRC-77 also delivered full power to the system.
 A pretty hasty campsite setup, the experimental transformer is still awaiting “field packaging”: